ParisNeo/TextPinner/README.md

 # Description
 TextPinner pins text to a set of anchor texts.
 This is useful to build a natural language command module.
-ImagINE I have a robot.
+Imagine I have a robot.
 For example the InMoov robot can do a bunch of actions but you some how need to ask it to do something by saying exactly what you have already specified as possible inputs.
 But what if you can say the command how ever you like it, and the robot understands which one of the actions is the one you intended it to?

-This code, uses Open-AI's Clip to encode both the text you say, and the list of anchor texts describing what the robot can do.
+This code, uses Google's BERT model to encode both the text you say, and the list of anchor texts describing what the robot can do.
 Now we simply find the nearest anchor text encoding to the encoding of the text you said.
 Bingo, now you have anchored the text to waht the robot can do and you can say the command how ever you like it.
 The robot will understand.